moby/moby/docs/sources/installation/ubuntulinux.md

 **Linux kernel 3.13**

-Kernel 3.13 is currently the recommended kernel version for Ubuntu Precise.
+For Ubuntu Precise, the currently recommended kernel version is 3.13.
-Some Ubuntu Precise installs have an older kernel installed, so it must be upgraded.
+Ubuntu Precise installations with older kernels must be upgraded.
 The kernel you'll install when following these steps has AUFS built in.
 We also include the generic headers to enable packages that depend on them, like ZFS and the VirtualBox guest additions.
 If you didn't install the headers for your "precise" kernel, then you can skip these headers for the "trusty" kernel.
-It is safer to include the headers if you're not sure.
+If you're unsure, you should include the headers for safety.

 > **Warning**:
 > Kernels 3.8 and 3.11 are no longer supported by Canonical.
 Systems